idle-meerkat/sdevwiki-fork/Access-Control-Lists-(ACL).md

     `ingress`  is used for clsact qdisc.
     `root`  is used for ingress qdisc.
 For more information on flower specific parameters, see the man tc-flower page.
 **NOTE**: The driver does not support all parameters.
-See “Detailed requirement analysis” section in this document to know what exactly parameters are
+See [Supported Actions and Keys][] section in this document to know what exactly parameters are